gatsbyjs/gatsby/docs/blog/2017-10-01-migrating-my-blog-from-hexo-to-gatsby/index.md

 - Export your template component as the default export
 - Add a `pageQuery` that will fetch the blog post to render

-Here it is in all it's glory:
+Here it is in all its glory:

 ```jsx
 // src/templates/post.js